 Can foot pain be a sign of diabetes?

 Foot pain can be a sign of diabetes.
-If pain.
-If your foot is burning, sharp or achy it may be a sign of diabetes.
+If your foot is burning, sharp, or achy, it may be a sign of diabetes.
 Your doctor can test to see if this is a warning sign of diabetes and discuss it with you.

 How to determine if foot pain is a serious concern?